-- 12.4.1 Reasons for Involuntary transfers of unit members may include, but are not limited to, the following: - 12.4.1.1 A decrease in the number of pupils which requires a decrease in the number of unit members pursuant to Article 11: Class Size;

-elimination and/or addition or change of program(s) and/or funding; boundary changes; or school openings.

-- 12.4.2 No unit member shall be involuntarily transferred as a result of disciplinary action or for negative evaluations, received within the past school year, except as provided in 12.4.6. - 12.4.3 The District will not displace other unit members in order to implement an involuntary transfer. - 12.4.4 When an involuntary transfer is necessary and all other qualifications (see 12.2.1.2) are equal, District seniority shall prevail when determining which unit member is subject to the involuntary transfer.
-Unit members working in a shared teaching assignment in accordance with Article 22 are subject to the same seniority criteria as other unit members when determining which unit member is subject to an involuntary transfer. - 12.4.5 Involuntary transfer placement shall occur in District seniority order followed primarily by the non-ordered criteria below: - (a) Interview (if possible); - (b) Program requirements; - (c) Experience in assignment and/or Credential; - (d) Unit member preference (minimum of three (3) choices as indicated on Appendix J). - 12.4.6 The Superintendent may initiate the transfer of one (1) unit member per school year when it is determined to be in the best interests of the site/department.
+- 12.4.1 Reasons for Involuntary transfers of unit members may include, but are not limited to, the following: - 12.4.1.1 A decrease in the number of pupils which requires a decrease in the number of unit members pursuant to Article 11: Class Size; elimination and/or addition or change of program(s) and/or funding; boundary changes; or school openings. - 12.4.2 No unit member shall be involuntarily transferred as a result of disciplinary action or for negative evaluations, received within the past school year, except as provided in 12.4.6. - 12.4.3 The District will not displace other unit members in order to implement an involuntary transfer. - When an involuntary transfer is necessary and all other qualifications (see 12.2.1.2) are equal, District seniority shall prevail when determining which unit member is subject to the involuntary transfer.
+Unit members working in a shared teaching assignment in accordance with Article 22 are subject to the same seniority criteria as other unit members when determining which unit member is subject to an involuntary transfer. - 12.4.5 Unit members who are notified that they are going to be involuntarily transferred may submit a request for voluntary transfer within ten (10) workdays of the notification without regard to the transfer windows described in Article 12.3.1.

+Involuntary transfer placement shall occur in District seniority order followed primarily by the non-ordered criteria below:

+- (a) Interview (if possible);

+- (b) Program requirements;

+- (c) Experience in assignment and/or Credential;

+- (d) Unit member preference (minimum of three (3) choices as indicated on Appendix J Online Transfer Form). - The Superintendent may initiate the transfer of one (1) unit member per school year when it is determined to be in the best interests of the site/department.
 Under this provision, the District must provide a written rationale to the member for its decision to transfer.
 This section shall not be subject to grievance procedures in Article 16. - 12.4.7 Unit members who are involuntarily transferred during the current school year shall be allowed three (3) days of release time to implement the transfer.
 The District shall provide assistance in moving the unit member's materials. - 12.4.8 A good faith effort shall be made to give each involuntarily transferred unit member a written notice of assignment by the final day of the school year.